Generalized Planning in PDDL Domains with Pretrained Large Language Models: Generalized Planning with LLMs

 \textbf{Timeout.} If \texttt{get\_plan} does not finish before the timeout, we report to the LLM that the program did not finish and suggest that an infinite loop may be to blame.
 We also provide a traceback showing where the program was executing when it was interrupted.
-An example is shown on the right.
+An example is shown below.

 The traceback is again abbreviated for clarity.
 Note that the \texttt{KeyboardInterrupt} is automatically thrown after 30 seconds.
 In practice, nearly all timeouts we observe are due to logic errors in the code, rather than inefficient but correct implementations.

 \textbf{Plan Syntax.} If \texttt{get\_plan} returns an output, we check its syntax: whether it is a list of strings, whether each string is enclosed in parentheses and space-separated, and whether the action names, object names, and number of objects per action are valid with respect to the domain and task.
 If any of these checks fail, we report the failure to the LLM.
 For this type of failure, we also remind the LLM about the valid operators.
-An example is shown on the right.
+An example is shown below.

 The full plan is shown to the LLM but abbreviated in the example for clarity.
 The issue in this example is that the actions are not enclosed in parentheses.

 \textbf{Plan Semantics.} If all of the previous checks pass, we use the VAL tool~\cite{howey2004val} to check whether the \texttt{get\_plan} output is a semantically valid plan.
-If not, VAL provides ``plan repair advice'', e.g., if there is an action with unsatisfied preconditions, or if there is an atom in the goal that was not achieved.
+If not, VAL provides ``plan repair advice'', e.g., if there is an action with invalid preconditions.
 We extract this plan repair advice and report it to the LLM.
-An example is shown on the right.
-The full plan is again shown to the LLM but abbreviated for clarity.
+Note that we use this advice not to repair the \textit{plan}, but rather, to repair the \emph{generalized plan}.
+An example is shown below.

 \textbf{Additional Details.} After re-prompting the LLM, we repeat the process of checking the code and reporting any failures up to four times.
 To handle rare cases where the LLM implements its own helper functions and then assumes during debugging that the helper functions are still available, we append each new response from the LLM to a growing Python file, rather than overwriting the previous responses.
 If a failure is still encountered on the last attempt, the final response is used during evaluation.